Gana Misra

 The Items That Matter Most

 Not all 8-K items carry equal weight.
+The SEC's rules on Form 8-K specify the exact triggering events that require disclosure.
 Here are the sections that most frequently contribute to pattern recognition:

 🎯 High-Impact 8-K Items to Track